bharath-akurathi/bharath-akurathi/README.md

 🤖 Passionate about Artificial Intelligence and Machine Learning.

-🔭 Currently working on an exciting project: AI-Driven Research Engine for Commercial Courts.
+🔭 Currently working on an exciting project: Virtual Therapist project, leveraging AI to provide mental health support.

-🧠 Contributed to an ML-based Virtual Therapist project, leveraging AI to provide mental health support.
+🧠 Contributed to an AI-Driven Research Engine for Commercial Courts.

 💡 Interested in software development, data science, artificial intelligence, machine learning, and exploring innovative solutions.